linode/docs/docs/websites/varnish/getting-started-with-varnish-cache.md

 ### Configure Cache Time-to-Live (TTL)

 By default, Varnish will cache requests for two minutes.
-To adjust this time, open your VCL file and override the `vcl_backend_response` subroutine by adding this below your backend declaration:
+To adjust this time, open your VCL file and override the `vcl_backend_response` subroutine by updating  your backend declaration:

 {: .file-excerpt }
 /etc/varnish/user.vcl